tobyhodges/fair-research-software/episodes/05-code-environment.md

 After completing this episode, participants should be able to:

 - Set up a Python virtual environment for our software project using `venv` and `pip`.
-- Run our software from the command line.

 ::::::::::::::::::::::::::::::::::::::::::::::::